 An increased narrowband theta activity is in line with the prediction from a computational model and theoretical considerations that theta synchronization in the hippocampus is necessary for memory processing (Parish et al., 2018, doi.org/10.1523/JNEUROSCI.2561-17.2018; Hanslmayr et al., 2016).
 More recent findings in humans demonstrated that behavioural response times in memory tasks are modulated by theta oscillations (ter Wal et al., 2021 nat coms xx) and that theta binds together the multiple elements within an episode (Griffiths 2021 xx) likely/arguably through long-term potentiation of synaptic connections (clouter xx, roux xx).

 A central requirement of the hippocampus is the ability to encode new information without interfering with related previous experiences.
-Hasselmo and collegues developed a computational model that solves this conundrum by moving encoding and retrieval processes to opposing phases in the theta rhythm (xx, also hapiro turk browne botvinick norman 2017?).
-Empirical support for this 180° shift between memory encoding and retrieval has been recently found by Kerrén and collegues (Kerrén et al., 2018, current biology, xx; Kerrén et al., biorxiv xx).
+Hasselmo and colleagues developed a computational model that solves this conundrum by moving encoding and retrieval processes to opposing phases in the theta rhythm (xx, also hapiro turk browne botvinick norman 2017?).
+Empirical support for this 180° shift between memory encoding and retrieval has been recently found by Kerrén and collegues (Kerrén et al., 2018, current biology, xx; Kerrén et al., eLife xx).

 The relation between single neuron firing and ongoing theta oscillation contains more information than the neural firing alone.
 Place cells in the hippocampus are neurons that code for specific spatial locations.
 As rodents move towards a location, a place cell fires at increasingly earlier phases of the ongoing theta oscillation.
 One can therefore decode the position of of the rodent in relation to a place by combining the theta phase and the neural firing (Josh 2007 paper??, o’keefe phase precession paper, huxter et al, 2003 <-xx).
 In humans a stronger spike-theta coupling (Rutishauser nature 2010 xx) as well as neurons locking to faster theta oscillations (Roux xx) predicts successful memory.